Shape-Space Graphs: Fast and Collision-Free Path Planning for Soft Robots: Results

 \subsection{Multi-Waypoint Route Through Cylindrical Obstacles}

 In the second scenario, the soft robot navigates between two cylindrical obstacles and reaches multiple shapes along the route, beginning and ending in the zero-position.
 Such scenarios are motivated by grippers needing to place objects in various locations while avoiding obstacles like shelves or machinery.
-We select waypoints close to obstacles to increase difficulty.
+We select waypoints as shapes from the precomputed library, place them close to obstacles to increase difficulty, and plan the motion as a sequence of local start–goal problems between two consecutive waypoints.

 Figure~\ref{fig:cylinder} illustrates the scenario with sequences of activations $\bm{\gamma}$ and shapes $\bm{r}(z)$.
 Notably, the algorithm finds a path quickly through all five waypoints and successfully avoids collisions.
 As in the box scenario, we observe a trade-off: the tip path length increases by \qty{77.78}{\percent}, while energy costs decrease by \qty{69.12}{\percent} when energy terms are included in the edge cost formulation.
 The reduced graph search computation time relative to the box scenario may reflect non-deterministic variations in search efficiency.
 Consistent with the first scenario, the activation smoothness metric $\mathrm{TV}_\gamma$ slightly increases with energy cost inclusion.
 This reflects the inherent trade-off between minimizing activation energy and maintaining smooth activation transitions when both smoothness and energy terms are combined.

 \mycomment{